varun93/monopoly/README.md

 ## App Structure

 app.py is the controller.
-templates for rendering templates static has all static assets js, css and images.
+templates for rendering templates.
+static has all static assets js, css and images.